zac7777/Entropy/Entropy/Skillsets and Species/Soldier.md

 Gun nut:
 - *Passionate tinkering:* in any downtime you may add or remove attachments from firearms, you now also gain the knowledge to craft any craftable attachments that are used for guns
 - *Tactical reload:* 1 AP, you may activate the "reload" move on any number of equipped weapons for free, this may only be activated once per combat
-- *Dead eye:* 5 AP, you may activate the "fire" move on any number of equipped weapons an amount of times equal to your Power (as long as your weapons don't run out of cartridges) as long as they all target the same creature, you gain -10 accuracy for all of these attacks
+- *Dead eye:* 5 AP, you may activate the "fire" move a total amount of times equal to your Power distributed on any number of equipped weapons (as long as your weapons don't run out of cartridges).
+As long as they all target the same creature, you gain -10 accuracy for all of these attacks

 Mass assassin:
 -